 Coming into the clinic: Follow our Pandemic Protocol for In-Office Visit Procedures

-At this time (October 2021) we are providing both in-person and virtual appointments.
-We are moving away from the Virtual First approach and providing more in-person appointments, but will continue when appropriate to offer virtual or phone appointments, depending on patient health needs and preferences To allow for more in-person care, we are keeping our clinic capacity at a number that still allows for physical distancing and maintaining other safety protocols, including regular disinfection.
+We are providing both in-person and limited virtual appointments.
+We encourage and prefer in-person appointments.
+To reduce risk of COVID-19 transmission for in-person care, we are keeping our clinic capacity at a number that allows for physical distancing and maintaining other safety protocols, including regular disinfection.

 If you have any COVID symptoms on the day of your in-person appointment, please notify us in advance so we can ensure you can safely get the care you need.